tgc-bot/FourAcesContracts/Membership.md

     34. If more than two players are present, the following applies after one goes all-in:

+        5. If the lowest all-in bet is no more than either 250, or ¼ of the total main pot’s value, then the below applies.
+Else, previous rules apply.

-        5. The remaining players continue to play as per normal to the remaining rounds.
+        6. The remaining players continue to play as per normal to the remaining rounds.

-        6. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins
+        7. Once all the rounds have been completed and all five cards have been placed and the final round has been performed, each of the players’ hands is looked at to see who wins

-        7. Any member may win the main pot: whichever member has the highest hand may win the main pot
+        8. Any member may win the main pot: whichever member has the highest hand may win the main pot

-        8. For the side pot, only the members that continued betting (ie: not the all-in player) may win the pot; it is the player that gains the highest amount who wins this pot.
+        9. For the side pot, only the members that continued betting (ie: not the all-in player) may win the pot; it is the player that gains the highest amount who wins this pot.